Distributed Local Verification using Proofs with(out) Errors: Local Verification with Oracular Proofs

-Notice that all core nodes create a single connected component $C$.
-Once we remove $C$ from the graph, the remaining nodes create a forest.
-Thus, we call each such remaining node a tree node.
+Notice that all core nodes create a single connected component.
+Once we remove it from the graph, the remaining nodes create a forest.
+Before moving on to the algorithm description, let us define some notation for future use. \begin{itemize} \item For two binary strings $S$ and $S'$, we use $S' \sqsubseteq S$ to represent that $S'$ is a substring of $S$.